MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-joins.md

 Guests can leave the team at any time via Teams web and desktop clients.
 For details, see  [How do I leave a team?](https://support.office.com/article/How-do-I-leave-a-team-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_howdoileaveateam)

 > [!NOTE]
-> Although users can leave a team on their own, only an admin can remove users from the tenant.
+> Leaving the team doesn't remove the guest account from the organization/tenant.
+See [Leave an organization as a guest user](https://docs.microsoft.com/en-us/azure/active-directory/b2b/leave-the-organization) on how to remove yourself from the organizations.
+Alternatively, the resource organization's admin can remove guest users from the tenant.